ioxio-dataspace/httpsig-example/README.md

 2. Create the [backend/.env](backend/.env) file based on [backend/.env.example](backend/.env.example) and set the variables with the values from the previous step.

+### RSA keys

+Before running backend and productizer you need to [generate RSA keys](https://cryptotools.net/rsagen) and add them as `PRIVATE_KEY` to `.env` in backend and productizer folders.
+Those keys are used for HTTP Message Signatures.

 ### Pre-requisites